baseboxorg/jeffskinnerbox.github.io/content/drafts/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 ```

 * `id_str` is used to set up custom network settings, depending on which access point we are connected to
-* `scan_ssid` is 1 tells your wifi adapter to look for the networks automatically and connect when in range
+* `scan_ssid` is 1 tells your WiFi adapter to look for the networks automatically and connect when in range
-* `ssid` is the name of the wireless network (what you typically see when you search for wifi connections)
+* `ssid` is the name of the wireless network (what you typically see when you search for WiFi connections)
 * `psk` is the WiFi password if the network is WPA/WPA2 encrypted, leave out for open or WEP networks
 * `proto` could be either RSN (WPA2) or WPA (WPA1)
 * `key_mgmt` could be either WPA-PSK (most probably) or WPA-EAP (enterprise networks)